iljimae0418/DACON-AUDIO-SOURCE-SEPARATION/README.md

 ### Link to competition: https://dacon.io/competitions/official/235616/overview/

 ### Brief overview of the competition
 Given a .wav file containing 4 different words pronounced at once, we need to be able to differentiate which words they are.
 To do so, we output the probability of each of the words given a .wav file containing 4 different words pronounced at once.
+Check out the Jupyter notebook in this repository.

 ### Final rank
-Top 30% (26th place)
+Top 30% (26th place on private leaderboard)

 ### Methods
 Due to time limitations (only had a few days to work on the competition before it ended) could not attempt a lot of different techniques, but here is a summary.